-19. (1) Any party to any civil proceeding, who is entitled to have the same tried by a Judge and jury may, subject to the provisions of subsection (1) of section 44, have the proceeding tried by a Judge and special jury, on giving notice in writing to that effect to the other party to the proceeding, and also to the Registrar:
+19. (1) Any party to any civil proceeding, who is entitled to have the same tried by a Judge and jury may, subject to the provisions of section 44(1), have the proceeding tried by a Judge and special jury, on giving notice in writing to that effect to the other party to the proceeding, and also to the Registrar:

-Provided that such notice is given not less than fourteen days before the day fixed for the holding of the Court at which the proceeding is to be tried.
+Provided that, such notice is given not less than fourteen days before the day fixed for the holding of the Court at which the proceeding is to be tried.

-(2) A Judge may at any time, on the application of any party to any civil proceeding, order, subject to the provisions of subsection (1) of section 44, that the proceeding be tried by a Judge and special jury upon such terms as he may think fit, and may appoint a special day on which the trial shall commence.

-(3) The time specified in subsection (1) may be varied by Rules of Court.
+- (2) A Judge may at any time, on the application of any party to any civil proceeding, order, subject to the provisions of section 44(1), that the proceeding be tried by a Judge and special jury upon such terms as he may think fit, and may appoint a special day on which the trial shall commence. - (3) The time specified in subsection (1) may be varied by Rules of Court.